Voluntary Service Detachment: Western Australia

 The Western Australian branch of the Australian Red Cross Society formed a similar organisation in mid-1939, but does not appear to have achieved a comparable level of membership as in South Australia.
-In 1941 their title was changed to Red Cross Emergency Service Companies (E.S.Cs), to better differentiate themselves from V.A.Ds.
+In 1941 their title was changed to Red Cross Emergency Service Companies (E.S.Cs), to better differentiate themselves from VADs.
 This was the same name adopted in 1939 by the Victorian branch of the Australian Red Cross Society for a very similar organisation.